jordanvolz/lolpop/docs/src/building_workflows.md

 my_metrics_tracker = self.metrics_tracker
 ```
 !!!
 Note
-    There's no white list for component type names.
+    There's no whitelist for component type names.
 You can name them whatever you want.

 This allows you to easily access other components without knowing how to instantiate them, and you are able to switch which classes are being used in your configuration without needed any coding change to your workflows.
 This can be useful during development as you test out different scenarios, and also help ease the pain of migrating production workflows when new technology is adopted.